pprometey/che-dev-blog/che-dev-blog/dev/concepts/workflow/Definition of Ready (DoR).md

 lang: en
 draft: false
 publish: true
-tags: ["Scrum", "Agile", "DoR", "Definition of Ready", "workflow", "analyst"]
+tags: ["Scrum", "Agile", "DoR", "Definition of Ready", "workflow", "dev"]
 created: 2025-07-19 19:19
 ---

-**Definition of Ready (DoR)** is a set of criteria that a task must meet before a developer starts working on it.
+**Definition of Ready (DoR)** is a set of criteria that it is recommended to meet when defining a task before handing it over to a developer for implementation.

 DoR helps to:

 - avoid ambiguity in requirements
-- reduce on-the-fly rework
+- reduce rework during development
 - speed up delivery and prevent  [[Analysis paralysis|analysis paralysis]]
 - make planning more accurate and predictable
+- improve the overall quality of the final result

 ## Core DoR Criteria